openhab/openhab-addons/bundles/org.openhab.binding.wundergroundupdatereceiver/README.md

     }
 ```

-You would then have to trigger another rule to submit the original request withany calculated values appended.
+You would then have to trigger another rule to submit the original request with any calculated values appended.

 You can also define a transformation to fx. get a cardinal direction (N, S, W, E):
 ```